 In order to quantify the level of danger posed to community lifelines from each hazard a scoring criteria was developed and applied to the level of vulnerability and consequence applicable to each lifeline for each of the hazards as described in the tables at the end of each section.
 A low categorization is equal to a 1 score.
 A moderate characterization is equal to a 2 score, and a high characterization is equal to a 3 score.
-By totaling thscores together among the vulnerability and consequence community lifeline score can be derived for each hazard.
+By totaling thscores together among the vulnerability and consequence clumns, a vulnerability and consequence community lifeline score can be derived for each hazard.